Q. What is a Phlebotomy Technician?

 Q. What are the hours of the program?

-A.This is an evening program with some courses beginning at 5:30 PM.
+A.This is an evening program with courses beginning at 5:00 PM.

 Q. Can I work while I am a student in the program?